alklazema/mutt-config/README.md

 The install script will offer to install the postsync hook and set up notmuch if you haven't already.
 Please note that the postsync script assumes mail is synced to ~/Mail/AccountName/ (for indexing with lbdb-fetchaddr).

+The main muttrc file will source ~/.muttrc-local if it exists.
+The provided example will not be installed by the install script.